 Payment Processor

-payment processor is typically a third-party company that’s been appointed by a merchant to handle payment transactions.
+A payment processor is typically a third-party company that’s been appointed by a merchant to handle payment transactions.
 The processor executes the transaction by transmitting data between you.

 There is the bank that issued the customer’s credit card and your bank.
 A payment processor also provides credit card machines to accept credit card payments in-person.